91ahmed/JsInspector/README.md

 ```

 ` show() `
-> Displays the error message within a specific element, it takes one parameter the element _id_.
+> Displays the error message within a specific element.
+> It takes one parameter the element _(id)_.
 ``` html
 <!-- element with ID to display incoming errors -->
 <p id="error-msg"></p>